SC FREIBURG II

 Expected Ticket Availability

 Having played in front of three-figure attendances in the amateur ranks for the past 20 years, even though they're now in 3.Liga, Freiburg II are very unlikely to sell out matches in the 24,500 capacity Dreisamstadion.
-However, tickets can only be purchased in advance through the online ticket shop run by the club's ticketing partner Reservix or (for an additional booking fee) by speaking clearly and slowly over the phone on +49 (0) 761 88849996 (8am-7:30pm, Mon-Fri; 10am-6pm, Sat and 10am-3pm, Sun).
+Tickets can be purchased in advance through the online ticket shop run by the club's ticketing partner Reservix or (for an additional booking fee) by speaking clearly and slowly over the phone on +49 (0) 761 88849996 (9am-6pm, Mon-Fri).

 Tickets are sent in a Print@Home format and in order to use the ticket on public transport in the